JoshOrndorff/recipes/text/3-entrees/storage-api/storage-maps.md

 <SimpleMap<T>>::contains_key(&user)
 ```

 The rest of the API is documented in the rustdocs on the [`StorageMap` trait](https://substrate.dev/rustdocs/master/frame_support/storage/trait.StorageMap.html).
-You do not need to explicitly `use` this trait because the `decl_storage!` macro will do it for you in you use a storage map.
+You do not need to explicitly `use` this trait because the `decl_storage!` macro will do it for you if you use a storage map.